truenas/documentation/content/SCALE/GettingStarted/Install/ConsoleSetupMenuScale.md

 You can access this menu to administer the TrueNAS system if it has a keyboard and monitor.

 By default, TrueNAS does not display the Console setup menu when you connect via SSH or the web shell.
-The admin user or the root user if enabled, or another user with root permissions can start the Console setup menu by entering this command:
+The admin user, the root user (if enabled), or another user with root permissions can start the Console setup menu by entering this command:

 `/usr/bin/cli --menu`